raspberrypilearning/dodgeball/en/step_2.md

 --- task ---

-To climb a pink ladder, your character should move up slightly whenever the up arrow is pressed and they're touching the correct colour.
+To climb a pink ladder, your character should move up the screen slightly whenever the up arrow is pressed and they're touching the correct colour.

+You do this by `changing`{:class="blockmotion"} the characters y (vertical) position `if`{:class="blockcontrol"} the `up arrow is pressed`{:class="blocksensing"} and the character is `touching the colour pink`{:class="blocksensing"}.

 Add this code inside your character's `forever`{:class="blockcontrol"} loop:

 ![pico walking sprite](images/pico_walking_sprite.png)
 ```blocks